1.9 C

 • Stortorget Square: The oldest public square in Stockholm, known for its colorful buildings and historic significance.
 It’s a picturesque spot perfect for a leisurely stroll.

-• Storkyrkan (Stockholm Cathedral): The oldest church in Gamla Stan, dating back to the 13th century.
+• Storkyrkan (Stockholm Cathedral): The oldest church in Gamla Stan dates back to the 13th century.
 It houses impressive interior artworks, including the famous statue of St. George and the Dragon.

-• The Swedish Parliament (Riksdagshuset): Located on the island of Helgeandsholmen, this impressive building is the seat of Sweden’s national legislature.
+• The Swedish Parliament (Riksdagshuset): This impressive building, located on the island of Helgeandsholmen, serves as the seat of Sweden’s national legislature.

 • The House of Nobility (Riddarhuset): This beautiful structure serves as the assembly house for the Swedish nobility and is known for its impressive architecture and rich history.

-• Riddarholmen Church (Riddarholmskyrkan): One of Stockholm’s oldest buildings, this church is the burial site of Swedish monarchs and features stunning medieval architecture.
+• Riddarholmen Church (Riddarholmskyrkan): This church, one of Stockholm’s oldest buildings, serves as the burial site for Swedish monarchs and features stunning medieval architecture.

-• Mårten Trotzigs Gränd: The narrowest street in Stockholm, famous for its steep, narrow staircase and unique charm.
+• Mårten Trotzigs Gränd: The steep, narrow staircase and unique charm make the narrowest street in Stockholm famous.

-• Järnpojke (Iron Boy): Also known as the “Little Boy Looking at the Moon,” this tiny statue is Stockholm’s smallest public monument.
-It is a charming, lesser-known attraction.
+• Järnpojke (Iron Boy): This tiny statue, also known as the “Little Boy Looking at the Moon,” holds the title of Stockholm’s smallest public monument.
+This charming piece serves as a lesser-known attraction.

 Attraction Info